fratelus/Repl.ET/CONTRIBUTING.md

 ## 💡 Suggesting Features

-- Open a [GitHub Discussion](https://github.com/fratelus/Repl.ET/discussions) for feature requests
+- Open a [GitHub Issue](https://github.com/fratelus/Repl.ET/issues) with the "enhancement" label for feature requests
 - Explain the use case and how it would benefit the eye-tracking research community

 ## 🔧 Development